seregazhuk/seregazhuk.github.io_old/_posts/2017-12-07-reactphp-promise-stream.md

 `first()` function returns a promise which rejects if:

- - the stream emits an error - unless you're waiting for the *error* event, in which case it will resolve
+ - the stream emits an `error` - unless you're waiting for the *error* event, in which case it will resolve.
  - the stream closes - unless you're waiting for the *close* event, in which case it will resolve.
  - the stream is already closed.
  - it is canceled.